 At a polyfiber-swathed table, in the once la-di-da dining room of a still pricey home for old Jews, my best friend’s father Lou is sing sing singing out loud, to the Hebrew songs in his head.
-His meal-time gal pal Ethel signals for him to keep it down, but Lou’s on a roll and frankly doesn’t give a damn, so he lets it rip; and that’s when she turns to me, this elegant, fierce, old femme, and lets me know, in no uncertain terms, that during the war, she saw her mother and three younger sisters murdered, in front of her eyes, in ice-cold blood.
+His meal-time gal-pal Ethel signals for him to keep it down, but Lou’s on a roll, frankly doesn’t give a damn and lets it rip; and that’s when she turns to me, this elegant, fierce, old femme, and lets me know, in no uncertain terms, that during the war, she saw her mother and three younger sisters murdered, in front of her eyes, in ice-cold blood.

 A wail ricochets off the walls of the cavernous room.
 It’s the table-hopping Rabbi X, bussed in for shabbos.
 He’s praying, hard and fast, on behalf of the ancient couple at the table to our right, as the hovering husband shouts, take the pills! at his sick, demented wife.
 The rabbi shuts his eyes, rocking back and forth, fuzzy, hipster beard dusting lunch crumbs off his white shirt, crying out to his god for help.
-No way in hell he can stump for the souls in this room, by himself.
+No way in hell he can stump for the senior souls in this room, by himself.

 I see yellow stars.
-The beads embroidered on to Ethel’s sweater wink.
-I look up into her uncomprehending eyes and feel the torture and deep loneliness of her story.
+The shiny beads embroidered on to Ethel’s sweater wink.
+I look up into her uncomprehending eyes and feel the lifelong torture and deep loneliness of her story.
 The writer in me goes wild with the need to know more, because having grown up in a holocaust culture, that’s the way I cope.
 I ask, how did you survive?

 Lou’s song trails into another.
 The mind dances, the spirit is game.